1024inc/engineering-blog/_posts/2022-08-09-mocking-requests-to-third-party-services.md

 ## Requests-mock

 From the solution above we see that there is a lot of logic inside the MockResponse which isn’t always pleasant and we may introduce more bugs.
 And it feels a little too custom of a solution for such a generic problem to solve.
 So yeah… you guessed it.
 There is a library for that.
-One of the mostly used libraries in the python world is requests-mock (TODO add link)
+One of the mostly used libraries in the python world is [requests-mock](https://requests-mock.readthedocs.io/en/latest/)

 Example